Fork on GitHub first, then clone your fork

 Token refresh

 GitHub App tokens expire hourly.
-The MCP server refreshes them automatically — no action needed.
+The harness mints fresh per-phase installation tokens on every workflow run, so refresh is automatic — no action needed.
 If you see auth errors, restart the agent container.

 Rate limits